csiro-data-school/python-adv/_episodes/03-documentation.md

 official Python documentation][python-documentation] is generally well organised and described, so this episode only highlights a few aspects.

-The first thing to note is the the url [https://docs.python.org/](https://docs.python.org/) automatically redirects you to the most recent stable release of Python.
+The first thing to note is that the url [https://docs.python.org/](https://docs.python.org/) automatically redirects you to the most recent stable release of Python.
 If you require documentation for a specific version, it can be selected by the drop-down box at the top left of